sreckojovancevic/recognition-organization-proposition/README.md

 ## Identity precedes organization.

-Every entity possesses an identity before it participates in any organizational process.
+Every entity possesses an identity before participating in any organizational process.

 ---

 ## Internal logic precedes interaction.

-Each identity contains its own internal logic.
+Each entity contains its own internal logic.

-The objective is to understand that logic before defining external behavior.
+Understanding that logic precedes defining interaction with other entities.

 ---

 ## Recognition precedes comparison.

-Instead of repeatedly comparing entities,
+Rather than repeatedly comparing entities,

-each entity recognizes itself according to a recognition rule.
+each entity recognizes itself according to an active recognition rule.

 ---

 ## Organization emerges from recognition.

-The organization engine orchestrates recognition.
+The Organization Engine orchestrates recognition.

-Entities determine their own placement.
+Entities determine their own temporary placement.

 The engine does not compare entities directly.